Valkea/Omdena_UN_GDC/README.md

 ```

 ### 4.1
+One can check that the Weaviate instance is running by checking localhost with port 8080.
+That's a good indicator that the stack is ready.

+### 4.2
 On the Prefect pipeline is running, you can test it by waiting the the cronjob and by triggering the Deployment on the Prefect Cloud.

 - go to your [Prefect Cloud](https://app.prefect.cloud)